Plasma Cutting – A Brief History

 Plasma Cutting Usability

-Plasma cutting can be used to cut all electrically conductive materials, such as structural steels, high-alloy steels, nonferrous metals such as aluminum and copper, and clad metal plates – all thick or thin.
+Plasma cutting can be used to cut all electrically conductive materials, such as structural steels, high-alloy steels, nonferrous metals such as aluminium and copper, and clad metal plates – all thick or thin.

 Plasma Cutting Techniques